 The cost to rent this facility is $39.75 per person per night HST included.
 A $200 reservation deposit will be taken at the time of booking and a $500 damage deposit will be taken at time of arrival.

-Please contact the park directly to reserve at 705-342-5492 x2221.
+Please contact the park directly for lodge reservations at 705-342-5492.
 Further conditions of occupancy will be discussed and arrangements for a signed rental agreement will be made.

 Killbear is a water lovers’ paradise set in the heart of the 30,000 islands.
 Swimming, sunbathing, canoeing, kayaking, sailing, windsurfing, fishing, boating and beach volleyball are all popular activities.
 You can spend hours strolling along the sandy beaches or take a hike on one of the four hiking trails.
 A Killbear tradition is to watch the sunset over Georgian Bay from one of the many rocky points.